 What Disciplinary action can be taken?

-Complaints about misconduct are usually sent to the Registrar, who makes the decision on whether further action under the Disciplinary Code needs to be taken, including making a referral to the Disciplinary Committee.
-If the Registrar finds that the alleged misconduct should be dealt with under the Disciplinary Code, they will hold a preliminary interview with you.
+Complaints about misconduct are usually sent to the Executive Director of Student Services and Registrar, who makes the decision on whether further action under the Disciplinary Code needs to be taken, including making a referral to the Disciplinary Committee.
+If the Executive Director of Student Services and Registrar finds that the alleged misconduct should be dealt with under the Disciplinary Code, they will hold a preliminary interview with you.
 This is your chance to address your offence by either mitigation or explanation before deciding whether and, if so, how to proceed.
 It is important that you attend this interview, because failing to attend can be a disciplinary offence in itself.

-The Registrar can impose a penalty if they think misconduct did take place.
+The Executive Director of Student Services and Registrar can impose a penalty if they think misconduct did take place.
 These may include:

-• An oral reprimand recorded by the Registrar.
+• An oral reprimand recorded by the Executive Director of Student Services and Registrar.

-• A written reprimand recorded by the Registrar.
+• A written reprimand recorded by the Executive Director of Student Services and Registrar.

 • A written reprimand recorded on the Student’s UCL file and copied to the Head of your department.